 High cholesterol is not linked to heart disease risk; nor is saturated fat consumption nor is there a link between high (‘bad’) LDL and mortality in the elderly

-In a meta-study review of 72 studies looking at the link between fatty acids and coronary disease (heart attacks, coronary heart disease and angina) researchers found ‘no significant evidence that saturated fats increase the risk of heart disease.
+In a 2014 meta-study review of 72 studies looking at the link between fatty acids and coronary disease (heart attacks, coronary heart disease and angina) researchers found ‘no significant evidence that saturated fat consumption increases the risk of heart disease’ (1)

-The study (published in the journal Annals of Internal Medicine) was carried out by researchers from the University of Cambridge and Medical Research Council, University of Oxford, Imperial College London, University of Bristol, Erasmus University Medical Centre and Harvard School of Public Health.
+The study (published in the journal Annals of Internal Medicine) was carried out by researchers from the University of Cambridge and the Medical Research Council, University of Oxford, Imperial College London, University of Bristol, Erasmus University Medical Centre and Harvard School of Public Health.
 The meta-analysis involved over 699,000 participants in 18 countries from 72 unique studies.
 And there was no difference whether saturated fat consumption was chosen, nor whether blood markers of ‘bad’ fat were used.

 ED: What is interesting here, in the two studies on fat, is that the conclusions reflect the often ignored French Paradox – that they eat more fat and consume more alcohol than people in other nations, yet have less heart disease and less cancer.
 The Paradox is ignored because medical mythology argues that high cholesterol causes heart problems and this is why people need statins.
 We are also seeing that there are greater risk factors than ‘saturated fat alone.